Skip to content

 Support

 Vouchers (US Section 8 serves 2.3M households, 2+ year waitlists), tax credits, rent subsidies.
-Immediate relief but limited by funding and inflationary if supply-constrained.
+Immediate but limited by funding.

 Rent Control